 Merit scholarships awarded through the College require recipients to earn and maintain a minimum of a 2.5 cumulative Grade Point Average (GPA).
-Federal financial aid recipients must be in good academic standing, earn a minimum of a 2.0 semester GPA, and maintain a 2.0 cumulative GPA.
+Grants awarded through the College require recipients to earn and maintain a 2.0 cumulative GPA.
+Federal financial aid recipients must be in good academic standing by earning a minimum of a 1.5 cumulative GPA for first year students, and a 2.0 cumulative GPA for students second year and greater.
+Students must also be progressing toward their degree by completing at least 67% of attempted coursework.
 Students may not use institutional, federal, or state financial aid to pay for courses that they audit.
+Review SAP section for specific requirements relating to state programs.